-If the firmware data of Online Update and Offline Update have been imported, the firmware of Online Update will be applied.
+In ISM 2.4.0.b or later, if the firmware data of Online Update and Offline Update have been imported, the firmware of Online Update will be applied.

 - Before executing Firmware Rolling Update, import the firmware data into ISM.

-For the firmware data import, refer to "2.13.2 Repository Management."

-- Even when there are some nodes on which Update Firmware of Firmware Management ends in an error, nodes updated normally will be rebooted and the firmware will be applied.
+For the firmware data import, refer to "2.13.2 Repository Management." - Even when there are some nodes on which Update Firmware of Firmware Management ends in an error, nodes updated normally will be rebooted and the firmware will be applied.